2023 Best Value Geological & Earth Sciences Schools in the Middle Atlantic Region

 Out-of-state tuition fees for undergraduate students at East Stroudsburg University are $19,797 per year.

 California University of Pennsylvania did quite well in this year’s ranking of the best value schools for geological and earth sciences students.
 It came in at #7 on the list.
-Located in the suburb of California, Cal U is a public college with a medium-sized student population.
+Located in the small suburb of California, Cal U is a public school with a medium-sized student population.

 Millersville undergraduate students pay an average of $22,226 in tuition and fees each year.

-The average tuition and fees for an out-of-state undergraduate student at Bloomsburg are $22,806 a year.
+Bloomsburg undergraduate students pay an average of $22,806 in tuition and fees each year.
 Geology majors at Bloomsburg take out an average of $27,000 in student loans while working on their egree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $270.

-UD excels when it comes to quality.
-It’s ranked in the top 15% of all schools on our Best Geological & Earth Sciences Schools in the Middle Atlantic Region list.
+UD also claimed a spot on our Best Geological & Earth Sciences Schools in the Middle Atlantic Region list.
+It’s in the top 15% of all schools in this category.

 Read full report on Geological & Earth Sciences at University of Delaware

-Explore the best geological and earth sciences schools for a specific state in the Middle Atlantic region.
+Explore the best geological and earth sciences colleges for a specific state in the Middle Atlantic region.

 More Geological & Earth Sciences Rankings in the Middle Atlantic Region